adildocuments/namaste-react/notes/episode12.md

         }
     }
 })
- const {addItem, removeItem, clearItem} = cartItem.actions;
+ const {addItem, removeItem, clearItem} = cartSlice.actions;

- export default cartItem.reducer
+ export default cartSlice.reducer

 reducers also is an object.